csharpfritz/BlazingPizzaWorkshop/docs/02-managing-state.md

 ## Adding a "My Orders" page

-If you click "My Orders", you'll end up on a page that says "Sorry, there's nothing at this address.".
+If you click "My Orders", you'll end up on a page that says "404: Not Found".
 Obviously this is because you haven't yet added anything that matches the URL `myorders`.
 But if you're watching really carefully, you might notice that on this occasion it's not just doing client-side (SPA-style) navigation, but instead is doing a full-page reload.

 What's really happening is this: